-Beurre blanc sauce is a hot butter sauce mixture made up of white wine, lemon juice, shallots, and butter that is slowly melted a little bit at the time.
+It is a hot butter sauce mixture made of white wine, vinegar or lemon juice, shallots, and butter that is slowly melted, allowing the flavors to marry.

-Of the classic sauces, beurre blanc is by far my favorite.
-Versatile and perfect for chicken, seafood, beef, pasta, and vegetables, there really isn’t anything beurre blanc doesn’t taste good on.
+Of the French classic sauces, beurre blanc is by far my favorite.
+Versatile and perfect for chicken, seafood (especially white fish), beef, pasta, and vegetables, there really isn’t anything this butter sauce doesn’t taste good on with its delicate profile.

 I mean, if something could use a butter sauce, chances are this will work.